 - American Heart Association (AHA): AHA is a nonprofit organization that funds cardiovascular medical research, educates patients on healthy living and fosters appropriate cardiac care in an effort to reduce disability and deaths by cardiovascular disease and stroke.

 - Preventive Cardiovascular Nurses Association (PCNA): The leading nursing organization dedicated to preventing and managing cardiovascular disease, PCNA has a membership that includes nurse and nurse practitioners.
-Their 27th Annual Cardiovascular Nursing Symposium will be held virtually on April 8-9, 2021.

 - American Association of Heart Failure Nurses (AAHFN): AAHFN is a specialty organization dedicated to advancing nursing education, clinical practice, and research to improve outcomes for heart failure patients.
 Exclusively focused on heart failure, AAHFN’s goal is to set the standards for heart failure nursing care.